 But what I didn’t know then is that's what it feels like when you follow your passions.
 Easy.

-Fifteen years later, I’ve written over 200 articles for publications such as More, Readers’ Digest and the Globe & Mail.
-I’ve written everything from speeches for national politicians, to info-graphics, to children’s books.
+Eighteen years later, I’ve written over 200 articles for publications such as More, Readers’ Digest and the Globe & Mail.
+I’ve written everything from speeches for national politicians, scripts for info-graphics, to children’s books.

-I’m the author of Sable Island: The Wandering Sandbar (Nimbus, 2011) and the upcoming I Spy a Lighthouse; and co-author of Spiritual Leaders: Top Picks (Visionary Insight Press, 2017); When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant, 2016) featuring James Van Praagh; The Empowerment Manual (Visionary Insight Press, 2015), and Breaking the Word Barrier: Stories of Adults Learning to Read (Goose Lane Editions, 2009).
+I’m the author of four non-fiction books for children including Sable Island: The Wandering Sandbar (Nimbus, 2011); and co-author of Spiritual Leaders: Top Picks (Visionary Insight Press, 2017); When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant, 2016) featuring James Van Praagh; The Empowerment Manual (Visionary Insight Press, 2015), and Breaking the Word Barrier: Stories of Adults Learning to Read (Goose Lane Editions, 2009).

 And recently, I unearthed another hidden passion, a passion for writing scripts.

 Basically, I’m just following the joy.
 Following the breadcrumbs the Universe lovingly scatters in my path, coaxing me deeper and deeper into my dreams, providing everything I need along the way.

 And here's something else I discovered: I love to help others who’ve heard those same whispers; help them find and share their unique voices.
 Help them follow their joy, become passionpreneurs.